Introducing Delegated Voting: Enhancing Governance on Moonriver and Moonbeam

 1 Like

-@lyn, I assume the code of conduct will be a live document, right?
+@lina.k.m, I assume the code of conduct will be a live document, right?
 It will likely suffer some changes as we learn throughout the process… And that’s a good thing!
 I believe your initial suggestion is spot on.

 I also noticed we discussed about what’s possible with OpenGov and some limitations… maybe it will be good to explicit mention the limitations of OpenGov, since it will help the discussion to focus on what is possible.
-I know you’ve answer some of the questions below, but maybe @lyn can add to the main post?
+I know you’ve answer some of the questions below, but maybe @lina.k.m can add to the main post?

 • can we add an expiration date for your delegations?